pseewald/concert-flyer-generator/README.md

 # Concert Flyer Generator

-This is a flyer generator intended to provide an automatic solution for print ready program flyers of recurring events.
-It is specifically targeting classical concerts and could be modified for other events.
+This is a flyer generator for print ready program flyers.
+It is used as an automatic solution to quickly create flyers for recurring events.

+It is specifically targeting classical concerts but could be modified for other events.
 It uses a web form to collect data in json format and a python script to generate a pdf flyer from json using latex and tikz.

 ## Usage
 1. go to the [web form](https://pseewald.github.io/concert-flyer-generator/) to specify the concert program.